TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/euphoria/index.md

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Feb 27 2023 22:11:29.
+The solution was first committed on Feb 19 2023 21:46:25.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution